 - Add frozen or fresh berries to the cheesecake layer before baking.
 You could mix in a cup of blueberries, strawberries, raspberries, or even cranberries to give a really fun and different element to the bars.

-- If you'd like to jazz up that lemon flavor even more, add fresh lemon juice (2 lemons worth, or ¼ cup) and/or lemon zest (2 lemons worth) to the cream cheese batter.
+- If you'd like to jazz up that lemon flavor even more, add fresh lemon juice (2 lemons worth, or ¼ cup).

 - Sprinkle the finished lemon bars with a light layer of powdered sugar.

-- Make sure to either spray your baking dish with cooking spray or line the bottom with parchment paper.
+- Make sure to spray your baking dish with cooking spray.
 These will stick!

 - Make sure you don't bake too long.
 Over-cooking will dry out that luscious creamy cheesecake layer - nobody wants that.
 These should be pulled when the top just starts to brown.